Phoebe (moon): Observation and exploration

 Unlike Saturn's other moons, Phoebe was not favorably placed for the Voyager probes.
 Voyager 2 observed Phoebe for a few hours in September 1981.
 In the images, taken from a distance of 2.2 million kilometres at low phase angle, the size of Phoebe was approximately 11 pixels and showed bright spots on the otherwise dark surface.

 Cassini passed 2068 km from Phoebe on 11 June 2004, returning many high-resolution images, which revealed a scarred surface.
 Because Voyager 2 had not been able to produce any high-quality images of Phoebe, obtaining them was a priority for the Cassini mission and its flight path was deliberately designed to take it close by; otherwise, Cassini would likely not have returned images much better than Voyagers.
-Because of Phoebe's short rotation period of approximately 9 hours, 17 minutes, Cassini was able to map virtually the entire surface of Phoebe.
+Because of Phoebe's short rotation period of approximately 9 hours, 17 minutes, Cassini was able to map nearly the entire surface of Phoebe.
 The close fly-by enabled the mass of Phoebe to be determined with an uncertainty of only 1 in 500.